-No trials or studies on seasonal prophylaxis among healthy children were identified in the reviews [1,15,19].
+No trials or studies on seasonal prophylaxis among healthy children were identified in the reviews [1, 15, 19].

-637 Immunocompromised individuals
+Immunocompromised individuals

 A recently published randomised, double-blind, placebo-controlled trial also provides evidence to support the use of seasonal prophylaxis in transplant recipients.
-In this trial, kidney, liver, kidney-liver, and hematopoietic stem cell transplantation (HSCT) patients were given 12 weeks of oseltamivir 75 mg QD (or the renal function adjusted equivalent) or placebo[41] [42].
-Although the trial failed to demonstrate superiority of the intervention for the primary endpoint, laboratory-documented symptomatic influenza infection, most patients with laboratory-proven frequency of culture (0.4% versus 3.8%; 88% protective efficacy) or RT-PCR (1.7% versus 8.4%; 74.9%
+In this trial, kidney, liver, kidney-liver, and hematopoietic stem cell transplantation (HSCT) patients were given 12 weeks of oseltamivir 75 mg QD (or the renal function adjusted equivalent) or placebo [43, 44].
+Although the trial failed to demonstrate superiority of the intervention for the primary endpoint, laboratory-documented symptomatic influenza infection, most patients with laboratory-proven influenza did not present with signs or symptoms of infection.
+There was a statistically significant reduction in the frequency of culture (0.4% versus 3.8%; 88% protective efficacy) or RT-PCR (1.7% versus 8.4%; 74.9% protective efficacy) proven influenza in favour of seasonal prophylaxis.